How to Make the Most of the South Island in Two Weeks (14 Days)

 - Day 13 – Geraldine to Christchurch

-- Day 14 – Christchurch (or Akaroa)
+- Day 14 – Explore Christchurch (or Akaroa) + Departure.

-Travelling for two weeks on the South Island and looking for the perfect road trip itinerary?
+Travelling for 14 days on the South Island and looking for the perfect road trip itinerary?
 Renting a car or campervan is going to be the best way to squeeze everything you want into two weeks on the South Island.
 This means no waiting around for buses and gives you the freedom to hit all the incredible South Island destinations listed below.
 Plus, the itinerary below loops the South Island so you can return your rental car where you started.
 That means no expensive one-way fees!
 For more ways to save money on car rental take a look at the 21 Ways To Save Money on Car Rental in New Zealand.

-For a complete comparison of car rental companies, check out The Best Car Rental Companies in Christchurch and The Best Campervan Rental Companies in Christchurch.
+For a complete comparison of rental companies, check out The Best Car Rental Companies in Christchurch and The Best Campervan Rental Companies in Christchurch.

 For travellers who would rather let someone else do the driving, escorted bus tours are available to take you around New Zealand with like-minded people.
 Some tour companies that offer 12-14-day tours of the South Island are listed in The Best 10-12-Day Tours of the South Island.
 Plus, see How to Travel by Bus in New Zealand for more ways to experience New Zealand without a car.